funcx-faas/helm-chart/README.md

     * Make sure the right cluster is pointed to by kubectl, and use this terminal for all following steps.

 * Download the current values deployed to the target cluster as a backup.
+Note: you can use this as a base values.yaml.
     >> helm get values funcx

 * Update the values to use the release branchnames as the new tags